vbaulin/IntelliDE/README.md

 *   Loading data from a Zotero library (PDFs and BibTeX metadata).
 *   Extracting text from PDFs using `pdfplumber`.
 *   Generating research prompts using a predefined template and the `generate_paper_prompt` function.
-*   Analyzing each publication using an LLM API (Perplexity or OpenRouter) via the `APIHandler` class.
+*   Analyzing each publication using an LLM API (OpenRouter) via the `APIHandler` class.
 *   Saving individual publication reports in Markdown and JSON formats using `save_presenter`.
 *   Performing BERTopic analysis on the collected reports.
 *   Generating visualizations of clusters, topic hierarchies, and evaluation results.